rfo909/CFT/doc/Reference.md

 <boolean>
 true
 ```

+Beware of typing errors.
+Mis-spelling a function still just causes a predicate call to
+return false.

 # The onLoad function

 In order for scripts to run code as the script is loaded, we can define a function
 called onLoad, which is called every time the script file is loaded or reloaded.

 # Error handling